renehorstmann/Utilc/README.md

 The libraries are written in C and compatible with C++ (tested on GCC 7.4.0)

 ### Libraries
-* StrViu: string view and functions for it
+* strviu: string view and functions for it
 * Scope: handles cleanup
 * DynArray: creates a dynamic array of a given type
 * HashMap: creates a hashmap for a given key and value type